Climate and Sustainability Fund

 Acknowledging our partnership with mana whenua through te Tiriti o Waitangi and Tākai Here and Council’s commitment to our Tūpiki Ora Māori Strategy, we are also interested in gathering more information about how our funds are contributing to Tūpiki Ora outcomes, and whether initiatives are being designed with Māori in mind.
 You can refer to the Tūpiki Ora Action Plan to find out more about how we are delivering for Māori outcomes.

-Measurable emissions reductions;
+Measurable emissions reductions

-We are looking for projects that can show a meaningful link to Wellington's significant emission sources.
-The activities that have the biggest impact on Wellington's contribution to climate change are transport, buying "stuff" (for example, clothing, food or electronics), electricity and natural gas, and food waste.
-You can find Wellington specific data on the city's emissions here.
-Priority will be given to projects that deliver co-benefits beyond emissions reductions or are scalable.
+The activities that have the biggest impact on Wellington's contribution to climate change are transport, buying 'stuff' (for example, clothing, food or electronics), electricity and natural gas, and food waste.
+See specific data on Wellington's emissions.

 This could include, but is not limited to: